HACCP Audit Preparation: What Every Business Needs to Know

 It simulates the real audit experience, allowing you to identify any gaps in your compliance before the official audit takes place.

-During the mock audit, you must walk through every stage of the process as if you were undergoing the real thing.
+During the mock audit, you should walk through every stage of the process as if you were undergoing the real thing.

 If you’re uncertain about any part of your HACCP preparation, consider working with a third-party certification body.